hrosicka/DogDiary/README.md

   ![](https://github.com/hrosicka/DogDiary/blob/master/doc/SaveImage.png)

+## Handling Empty Content for Buttons

+The application handles situations where the user clicks buttons for working with images or text before any content (dog image or cat fact) has been loaded.
+In these cases, an information message box is displayed with a warning.
+Specifically:

+- **"I'll Think Again"** - If the user clicks this button before the first cat fact is displayed (i.e., when wisdom_label is empty), a message box appears saying, "Thinking about cats again?
+Perhaps a new doggo will inspire you!
+Press the button 'What am I thinking about cats?' first!"

+- **"Not My Idea" Button** - If the user clicks this button before the first cat fact is displayed (i.e., when wisdom_label is empty), a message box appears saying, "Press the button 'What am I thinking about cats?' first!"

 ## Code Breakdown:

 1. Imports: Necessary libraries for GUI elements, network requests, image processing, and clipboard interaction are imported.